 The Code sets out general obligations about the standards of conduct expected of Members and co-opted members of the authority, together with provisions about registering and declaring interests.
-It has been adopted under section 27 of the Localism Act 2011 by the Authority on [].
+It has been adopted under section 27 of the Localism Act 2011 by the Authority as of 6th September 2021 (amended for clarification May 2022).

-The LGA Model Code is to be reviewed annually and is supported by Guidance [to be issued mid - 2021].
+The LGA Model Code is to be reviewed annually and is supported by published Guidance.